 Through the years we’ve mainly used CSS frameworks to take advantage of the grid system, leaving out all other parts of the framework.
-We’ve used the BEM naming convention and our CSS structure was inspired of Hugo Giraudel’s Sass Guidelines.
+We’ve used the BEM naming convention and our CSS structure was inspired by Kitty Giraudel’s Sass Guidelines.

-One annoying thing with combining frameworks with BEM has been the mix of naming conventions in our HTML.
+One annoying thing when combining frameworks with BEM is the mix of naming conventions in the HTML.
 Another thing is the daunting and time consuming task to come up with decent class names for all components and HTML elements.

 My first experience with utility classes

-While working on a large scale component based project, we discovered the need to tweak spacings between components depending on where it was used.
+While working on a large scale component based project, we had the need to tweak spacings between components depending on context.
 Shortly after, I read about utility classes for the first time.
 After that, we generated hundreds of responsive utility classes for margin and padding.
 While we managed to get spacings correct, a lot of the classes were left unused, but still present in our production stylesheets.